certbot/certbot/docs/contributing.rst

    git clone https://github.com/certbot/certbot

+If you're on macOS, we recommend you skip the rest of this section and instead run Certbot in Docker.
+You can find instructions for how to do this :ref:`here
+<docker-dev>`.
+If you're running on Linux, you can run the following commands to
-Next you need to install dependencies and set up a virtual environment where you can run Certbot.
-We recommend you do this using the commands below, however, you can alternatively skip the rest of this section and :ref:`run Certbot in Docker <docker-dev>`.
+install dependencies and set up a virtual environment where you can run Certbot.

 .. code-block:: shell